Christina McHale: 2018

-McHale began her 2018 season at the Auckland Open.
-She lost in the first round to Taylor Townsend.
+She began her 2018 season at the Auckland Open losing in the first round to Taylor Townsend.
 Playing at the Sydney International, McHale retired from her first round of qualifying match against Kateryna Bondarenko.
 At the Australian Open, she was defeated in the first round by Aliaksandra Sasnovich.

 As the top seed at the first edition of the Newport Beach Challenger, McHale lost in the first round to compatriot Jamie Loeb.
-At the Qatar Open, she was defeated in the final round of qualifying by Bernarda Pera.
+At Doha, she was defeated in the final round of qualifying by Bernarda Pera.
 In Dubai, she lost in the second round of qualifying to Sam Stosur.
 At the Mexican Open, McHale was defeated in the first round by fifth seed Irina-Camelia Begu.
-Competing in California at the Indian Wells Open, McHale lost in the first round to Kateřina Siniaková.
+Competing in California at the Indian Wells Open, she lost in the first round to Kateřina Siniaková.
 At the Miami Open, she was defeated in the third round by third seed Garbiñe Muguruza.

 McHale began her clay-court season at the Charleston Open.
 She lost in the second round to third seed and defending champion Daria Kasatkina.
 At the İstanbul Cup, she was defeated in the second round by seventh seed Irina-Camelia Begu.
 At the Morocco Open, she lost in the first round to lucky loser Magdalena Fręch.
 At the Madrid Open, she fell in the first round of qualifying to Kirsten Flipkens.
 In Rome at the Italian Open, she lost in the first round of qualifying to Kateřina Siniaková.
 At the Nürnberger Versicherungscup in Germany, McHale was defeated in the second round by eventual champion Johanna Larsson.
 At the French Open, she lost her first-round match to qualifier Alexandra Dulgheru.